Landlord Tips & Tricks

 Screening Best Practices

-• Verify income and employment status to ensure the prospect can afford the rent.
+• Verify income and employment status.

 • Check previous rental history for any evictions or history of late payments.

-• Contact personal and professional references to evaluate the applicant's character.
+• Contact personal and professional references.

 • Consider criminal background checks for added security and peace of mind, but ensure compliance with local and federal laws to avoid discrimination.